florisdenhengst/website/content/posts/intro-to-gps.md

 ---
-title: "Gaussian Processes and Reinforcement Learning"
+title: "A Brief intro to Gaussian Processes"
-date: 2019-04-25T20:01:24+02:00
+date: 2022-06-21T14:12:24+02:00
-draft: true
+draft: false
+tags: [reinforcement learning, tutorial]
 ---

 * Gaussian Processes are a fascinating tool for usage in RL due to modelling uncertainty and data efficiency
-* I have briefly introduced GP's and shown how/why they are used in RL and inspire for other approaches
+* I briefly introduced GP's and shown how/why they are used in RL

 Gaussian processes (GPs) are a fascinating tool in the machine learning toolbelt.
 They stand out for a couple of reasons: some people will like them for their data efficiency, others love them